 With $146,000 grant from FRAXA Research Foundation over 2012-2013, Drs.
-Anita Bhattacharyya and Xinyu Zhao at the University of Wisconsin launched a project to develop human patient‐derived induced pluripotent stem cells (hiPSCs) and new mouse model of Fragile X syndrome which will enable testing of gene reactivation and gene therapy approaches to treatment.
-They transplanted human Fragile X neural cells differentiated from induced pluripotent stem cells into brains of neonatal mice and then testing for FMR1 reactivation.
+Anita Bhattacharyya and Xinyu Zhao at the University of Wisconsin launched a project to develop human patient‐derived induced pluripotent stem cells (hiPSCs) and new mouse model of Fragile X syndrome to enable testing of gene reactivation and gene therapy approaches to treatment.
 In 2015, The John Merck Fund assumed support for this work with a generous grant of $750,000 to the scientists.

 One approach for treating Fragile X is to reactivate the silent FMR1 gene to restore expression and function.
 While this can be done to some extent in vitro (with cells in the lab), it has yet to be translated into live animals, mostly because the most-widely used FX mouse model has the gene entirely removed (knocked out) rather than the CGG repeat which leads to methylation (shutting down) of the gene.
 In addition, it is crucial to test the FMR1 reactivation in the brain, where the lack of FMRP is most relevant.